MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-329-Liquidity-Risk-Measurement-Standards/subpart-C-HighQuality-Liquid-Assets/section-329.22.md

 (iii) Ensuring the appropriate diversification of the eligible HQLA by asset type, counterparty, issuer, currency, borrowing capacity, or other factors associated with the liquidity risk of the assets; and

-(5) The FDIC-supervised institution” in its place wherever it appears.must have a documented methodology that results in a consistent treatment for determining that the FDIC-supervised institution's eligible HQLA meet the requirements set forth in this section.
+(5) The FDIC-supervised institution must have a documented methodology that results in a consistent treatment for determining that the FDIC-supervised institution's eligible HQLA meet the requirements set forth in this section.

 (b) *Generally applicable criteria for eligible HQLA.* A FDIC-supervised institution's eligible HQLA must meet all of the following criteria: